SkyLundy/plates-for-processwire/README.md

 Escaping values is extremely important for safety in applications developed in a bare framework like Laravel, CakePHP, Nette, etc.

-But ProcessWire isn't a bare framework, it's a _content management framework_ native to storing and outputting content safely by default.
+In contrast, ProcessWire isn't a bare framework, it's a _content management framework_ native to storing and outputting content safely by default.
 Unless you turn HTML Entitiy formatting off intentionally for fields, and usually that's done with purpose (like intentionally outputting markup/code to a page), you don't have to worry about escaping field values.

 A good contrast is the [Latte](https://latte.nette.org/) templating engine which forces escaping all values and can't be globally disabled.
-Unless you include the `|noescape` filter, field balues will be double escaped and encoded characters that should not be present on the page may be rendered.
+Unless you include the `|noescape` filter in most instances, field values will be double escaped and encoded characters that should not be present on the page may be rendered.
 Unless you remove the entity encoder Text formatter for each field in ProcessWire, you'll have to add this to every text variable output to the page.

 ```php
 <title>{$page->your_field|noescape}</title>